 It's normal to occasionally move during sleep.
 However, if the movement lasts for a long time or disrupts your or your bed partner's sleep, it becomes a cause for concern.
 It's also normal to have short periods of wakefulness during the night, but you usually don't remember them.
 Getting up to use the bathroom and quickly going back to sleep is also part of normal sleep.

 Myth: Hitting snooze provides extra restful sleep.

-Fact: Many people hit the snooze button to get an additional 10–20 minutes of sleep.
-However, this fragmented sleep doesn't contribute to the restorative properties of sleep and brings no benefit.
-It's a better practice to set the alarm at the latest time possible to get 7–9 hours of sleep and still be on time for your morning commitments.
-Then you can wake up the first time the alarm goes off and start your day.
+Many people hit the snooze button to get an additional 10–20 minutes of sleep, but it brings no real benefit.
+It's a better practice to set the alarm at the latest time possible to get 7–9 hours of sleep, so you can wake up the first time it goes off—and start your day.

 Sleep is essential to performance in all Total Force Fitness domains.
-If you want to develop habits that help you fall asleep faster and sustain quality sleep through the night, check out HPRC's sleep hygiene self-check.
-This tool contains evidence-based tips to help you improve your sleep readiness to support health and military performance.
+If you want to develop habits that help you improve your sleep readiness, fall asleep faster, and sustain quality sleep through the night, check out HPRC's sleep hygiene self-check.